Unizend/lbtc-api/README.md

 Unizend's Node.js Localbitcoins API Client Library has been build to help you access to the localbitcoins API from your Node.js project.

-It provides a series of methods that hopefully will ease your development with the Localbitcoins API with Node.js.
+It provides a series of methods that hopefully will ease your development with the Localbitcoins API using Node.js.

-### Clone or download.

-By downloading you will get a copy of this repository on your local machine It is being developed using `node 10.16.3` and `npm 6.9.0`

 ### Install

-Go to the folder and exec `nmp install`
+Go to yourn project folder and exec  the following command

+    npm i unizend-localbtc

+### Use

 All you will need is your HMAC Auth key and secret wich you can get from [here](https://localbitcoins.com/accounts/api/)

 For more information check the [Localbitcoins API Documentation](https://localbitcoins.com/api-docs/)

-### Use

-Require the library:
+**Require the library:**

     const uzLBTCsApi = require('./uz-localbitcoins-api')

-Call the `init()` method:
+**Call the `init()` method:**

     uzLBTCsApi.init(YOUR_HMAC_AUTH_KEY, YOUR_HMAC_AUTH_SECRET)